 BUAD 142 Computer Applications in Business

 This course focuses on the use of computers in organizations.
-You will examine how information technology can be used in business.
-Specifically this course will: 1) help you learn how to effectively manage information technology in business; 2) help you see how information technology is used to transform the business; and 3) help you further refine and develop individual computer skills that are associated with the use of information technology in organizations.
+Students examine how information technology can be used in business.
+Specifically this course will: 1) help students learn how to effectively manage information technology in business; 2) help students see how information technology is used to transform the business and 3) help students further refine and develop individual computer skills that are associated with the use of information technology in organizations.
 Prerequisite: completion or placement in MATH 115 or above or concurrent registration.

 BUAD 230 Foundations of Management